yzy-song/ChimeraLens/README.md

 **Transform your photos into stunning, stylized portraits with a single click.
 ChimeraLens is a full-stack AI face-swapping application that allows you to blend your face with artistic templates.**

-This project is a monorepo built with a modern tech stack, showcasing a complete workflow from user authentication and payment processing to AI image generation and gallery management.

 ![ChimeraLens Demo](https://res.cloudinary.com/deaxv6w30/image/upload/v1758833446/Gemini_Generated_Image_n1rtbpn1rtbpn1rt_hyaw8k.png)

-## ✨ Core Features
+## ✨ Features

-- **AI-Powered Face Swapping**: Upload your photo, choose a style from our curated templates, and let the AI work its magic.
+- **🎨 AI-Powered Face Swapping**: Upload your photo, choose a style from our curated templates, and let the AI work its magic
-- **Guest & Registered Users**: Try the app without an account.
-Sign up to save your creations and manage your profile.
+- **👥 Guest & Registered Users**: Try the app without an account.
+Sign up to save your creations and manage your profile
-- **Social & Email Login**: Quick and easy authentication using Google or traditional email and password.
+- **🔐 Social & Email Login**: Quick and easy authentication using Google or traditional email and password
-- **Credit System**: Start with free credits and purchase more through our secure Stripe integration to continue creating.
+- **💳 Credit System**: Start with free credits and purchase more through our secure Stripe integration
-- **Personal Gallery**: All your creations are saved in a personal, paginated gallery where you can view, download, or delete them.
+- **🖼️ Personal Gallery**: All your creations are saved in a personal, paginated gallery where you can view, download, or delete them
-- **Intelligent Face Detection**: The app automatically detects faces in your uploaded photos.
-If multiple faces are found, you can select which one to use.
+- **🎯 Intelligent Face Detection**: Automatically detects faces in your uploaded photos.
+If multiple faces are found, you can select which one to use
-- **Image Optimization**: Images are compressed and optimized for speed and quality before being sent to the AI model.
+- **⚡ Image Optimization**: Images are compressed and optimized for speed and quality before being sent to the AI model
-- **Responsive Design**: A beautiful and intuitive interface that works seamlessly on both desktop and mobile devices.
+- **📱 Responsive Design**: A beautiful and intuitive interface that works seamlessly on both desktop and mobile devices

-## 🚀 The Development Journey & My Thought Process

-This project started as an exploration into the exciting world of generative AI.
-I wanted to build a complete, production-ready application that was more than just a simple demo.
-My goal was to tackle real-world challenges like user management, payments, and robust backend architecture.

-### Phase 1: Foundation & Monorepo

-I chose a **monorepo architecture** using **pnpm Workspaces** and **Turborepo**.
-This setup allows for clean separation of concerns (`apps/web`, `apps/api`) while enabling code sharing (`packages/db`) and unified build/dev commands.
-It's a scalable approach that keeps the codebase organized.

-### Phase 2: Building the Backend with NestJS

-For the backend, I selected **NestJS** for its powerful, modular architecture and first-class TypeScript support.
-Key backend features were built incrementally:

-- **Database & Prisma**: I used **PostgreSQL** with **Prisma** as the ORM.
-Prisma's type-safe client, which is shared across the monorepo, is a game-changer for full-stack development.
-- **Authentication**: A flexible auth system was a priority.
-It supports both JWT-based email/password login and Firebase for Google social sign-in.
-A crucial piece is the **"guest" middleware**, which uses device fingerprinting to provide a seamless experience for first-time users.
-- **AI Integration**: The core of the app.
-I created an abstraction layer (`AiProvider`) to decouple the application from a specific AI service.
-Currently, it uses the **Replicate API**, with a robust polling mechanism to handle long-running AI tasks without request timeouts.
-- **Payments**: **Stripe** was integrated for credit purchases.
-The system uses Stripe Checkout for a secure payment flow and **webhooks** to automatically update user credits upon successful payment.

-### Phase 3: Crafting the Frontend with Next.js

-The frontend is built with **Next.js (App Router)**, offering a great developer experience and performance.

-- **UI/UX**: I used **Tailwind CSS** and **shadcn/ui** to build a modern, responsive, and aesthetically pleasing interface.
-The focus was on creating an intuitive user flow: select a template, upload a photo, and generate.
-- **State Management**: For client-side state, I used a combination of **React Query (TanStack Query)** for server state caching and **Zustand** for managing global UI state (like modals).
-- **Client-Side Intelligence**: To improve performance and success rates, I integrated **MediaPipe** for client-side face detection.
-This allows the user to select a face _before_ uploading, and the backend can crop the image precisely.

 ## 🛠️ Tech Stack